metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 - Stores counters instead of individual requests to prevent database flooding from brute force attacks,

-- Web based user interface for user administrators to look into why a user may have been blocked.

 REQUIREMENTS
 ------------
 This bundle is for the symfony framework and requires Symfony ~2.3 and PHP >=5.3.3